MNasser99/data-flow-demo/README.md

 # CSV Data Flow Web Application.

-This project is a data flow demo developed by Mohamed Abdelhafez for an assessment from Mamun.
+This project is a data flow demo developed by me for an assessment from Mamun.
 The web app takes two csv files, processes them and returns a resulting third csv file.
 You can either download the result or view it online.

 ## Installation